- Equity management explained for founders

 Historically, it’s been difficult for employees to sell their private shares, but many private companies are now realizing the value of offering liquidity programs like tender offers and secondary transactions.

-In a secondary transaction, shareholders sell their company stock to a third-party investor.
+In a secondary market transaction, shareholders sell their company stock to a third-party investor.
 A tender offer is a type of secondary transaction in which the company sponsors and controls the process, and gives multiple sellers (including employees and early investors) the opportunity to sell their shares either to another investor, a group of investors, or back to the company at a predetermined price.

 Secondary transactions can come with heavy paperwork and administrative costs.
 Plus, you have to update your cap table each time there’s a change in ownership.
 Managing equity means managing every stakeholder’s liquidity options during these events.